Message from the Chair

 Welcome to the Department of English and Film Studies, located on Treaty Six territory and in Region 4 of the Métis Nation of Alberta.

 I am delighted to welcome you to the Department of English and Film Studies, one of the four founding departments of the University of Alberta in 1908 and today one of the largest in the Faculty of Arts.
 We are internationally-recognized and multi-disciplinary.
 Our faculty members are leaders in the field, with a reputation for high-quality research, innovative teaching, and meaningful community impact.
-Among our distinguished colleagues are two Fellows of the Royal Society of Canada, a Tier 1 Canada Research Chair, and many award-winning teachers.
+Among our distinguished colleagues are three Fellows of the Royal Society of Canada, a Tier 1 Canada Research Chair, and many award-winning teachers.

 Students can choose from a broad range of courses within our programs.
 At the undergraduate level, we offer Major, Minor, and Honors programs in English; Major and Minor programs in Film Studies; and a Minor in Creative Writing.
 Graduate students can study at the MA and PhD levels in English.
 Our graduate program, consistently ranked as one of the top English graduate programs in Canada, supports students' innovative projects and their professional development as critics, researchers, teachers, and innovators.